Hungarian Soviet Republic: Political and military situation

 Austria-Hungary's Habsburg monarchy collapsed in 1918, and the independent First Hungarian Republic was formed after the Aster Revolution.
 The official proclamation of the republic was on 16 November and the liberal Count Mihály Károlyi became its president.
 Károlyi struggled to establish the government's authority and to control the country.
-The Hungarian Royal Honvéd army still had more than 1,400,000 soldiers when Mihály Károlyi was announced as prime minister of Hungary.
+The Hungarian Royal Honvéd army still had more than 1,400,000 soldiers when Károlyi was announced as prime minister of Hungary.
 Károlyi yielded to United States president Woodrow Wilson's demand for pacifism by ordering the unilateral self-disarmament of the Hungarian Army.
 This happened under the direction of Minister of War Béla Linder, on 2 November 1918.
 Due to the unilateral disarmament of its army, Hungary was to remain without a national defence at a time of particular vulnerability.
 The Hungarian self-disarmament made the occupation of Hungary directly possible for the relatively small armies of Romania, the Franco-Serbian army and the armed forces of the newly established Czechoslovakia.

 On the request of the Austro-Hungarian government, an armistice was granted to Austria-Hungary on 3 November by the Allies.
 Military and political events changed rapidly and drastically thereafter.
 On 5 November, the Serbian Army, with the help of the French Army, crossed southern borders.
 On 8 November, the Czechoslovak Army crossed the northern borders.
 On 13 November, the Romanian Army crossed the eastern borders of the Kingdom of Hungary.
 During the rule of Károlyi's pacifist cabinet, Hungary lost control over approximately 75% of its former pre-World War I territories (325,411 km^{2}) without armed resistance and was subject to foreign occupation.
 For their part, the neighboring countries used the so-called "struggle against communism", first against the capitalist and liberal government of Count Mihály Károlyi and later against the soviet republic of communist Bela Kun, as a justification for their expansionist ambitions.